UPSC Exam > UPSC Notes > Geography Optional for UPSC > Human Development Index

 Gender Development Index (GDI)

-• The Gender Development Index (GDI) is a tool used to assess the differences in human development between men and women.
-It focuses on three key areas of human development: health, education, and living standards, using the same indicators as the Human Development Index (HDI).
+• Gender Development Index (GDI) evaluates the differences in human development between men and women, focusing on health, education, and living standards.
+It uses the same indicators as the Human Development Index (HDI) but breaks them down by gender.

-• In terms of health, the GDI examines the life expectancy at birth for both males and females.
-For education, it considers the expected years of schooling for boys and girls, as well as the average years of schooling completed by men and women aged 25 and older.
-By comparing these indicators, the GDI highlights the gender disparities in human development achievements and helps to promote gender equality.
+• For health, the GDI considers life expectancy at birth for both genders.
+For education, it looks at expected years of schooling for boys and girls, as well as the average years of schooling completed by individuals aged 25 and older, divided by gender.
+By comparing these indicators, the GDI highlights gender disparities in human development achievements and promotes gender equality.

 Multidimensional Poverty Index (MPI)